 Connecting to a legal representative may be beneficial when applying for either SSDI or SSI.
 A Social Security attorney can help you with collecting proper medical documentation, deal with the SSA on your behalf, and if necessary appeal a denied claim.
-In fact, having a lawyer file your claim makes you 2x more likely to win benefits the first time you apply!
+In fact, having a lawyer file your claim makes you nearly 3x more likely to win benefits within 6 months!
 Since these attorneys work on contingency, you’ll pay $0 if the SSA doesn’t award you benefits.
 But if you do win benefits, then you’ll only pay a small, one-time fee.

 Ready to see if you may qualify?
 Click the button below to start your free benefits evaluation online now!